synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 kubectl -n srm create secret generic srm-ldap-private-props --from-file=srm-ldap-private-props
 ```

-5. Reference your srm-ldap-private-props K8s secret by adding a new entry to your srm-extra-props.yaml file.
+5. Reference your srm-ldap-private-props Kubernetes secret by adding a new entry to your srm-extra-props.yaml file.

 ```
 codedxProps: